-As of April 2, 2016 and December 31, 2015, the Company had recorded environmental reserves of \$12.9 million and \$9.1 million, respectively.
+As of July 2, 2016 and December 31, 2015, the Company had recorded environmental reserves of \$9.1 million.
 The Company does not believe that the environmental liabilities associated with its current and former properties will have a material adverse impact on its business, financial condition, results of operations or cash flows; however, no assurances can be given in this regard.